ibm-cloud-applaunch/fast-news/README.md

 **Note** : Get the featureCode and propertyCode from the JSON file after downloading the feature from App Launch Console.

 That's it - the app will load the Feature parameters during app initialization.

+### Metrics
+A hidden gem inside App Launch Service is collecting metrics.
+App Launch Service allows extensive support to embed metric collection hooks, across all the concepts.
+These metrics will help you evaluate results of A/B testing, Feature performance, etc.

 ### Learn More